gharials/dev-path/docs/internet-web/web-pages.md

 ## Defining page contents with HTML

+HTML defines the content of a web page, which means the things we want to show to the user on browser.
+Browser knows how to read an HTML document and display it to the user.

 ### How HTML forms work

 A website not only _displays data_ to users.
 It also _takes data_ from users.
 In HTML, forms are used for that.
 A form is just an HTML element.
 It has a number of nested input elements of various types and a submit button.
 When a user clicks the submit button, all the inputs in the form are passed (*submitted*) to the server through an HTTP request.